 SMA haptic technology boasts minimal power consumption compared to competing solutions and runs on a low drive voltage for a simple, easy to integrate solution.

-CML is developing actuator technology that will increase the accuracy when identifying user features in 3D face recognition systems.
+CML has developed actuator technology to increase the accuracy of identifying user features in 3D face recognition systems.
 This is expected to result in a tenfold improvement in security.

 SMA actuators fit within miniature 3D face recognition modules, allowing easy integration of CML's technology to optimise performance.
 As smartphone vendors adopt bezel-less designs, the dimensional constraints on front facing 3D sensing modules increases.
 This favours the miniature form factor of CML's actuators.

 Augmented reality (AR) describes the immersive experience where computer generated images are overlaid on top of the real world through a screen, either on a mobile device or an AR headset.

 Mobile AR uses sensors to create a depth map of the surrounding landscape in order to overlay images on top of the real world.
 Current 3D sensors have a limited range of interaction of around 2 metres.
-CML have developed SMA actuator technology to improve the range and accuracy of augmented experiences tenfold, providing a more immersive experience.
+CML has developed SMA actuator technology to improve the range and accuracy of augmented experiences tenfold, providing a more immersive experience.